dOrgTech/necdao-snapshot-api/README.md

 # necdao-snapshot-api

-1. Log into psql and create a Postgres database:
+1. Log into psql and create a Postgres database and a user called admin:

 ```
 sudo -u postgres psql